 Hydrate little and often

-If you are training on a daily or almost-daily basis, the chances are you are slightly dehydrated most of the time (this was the finding of a recent study at the Lucozade Sport Science Academy).
+If you are training on a daily or almost-daily basis, the chances are you are slightly dehydrated most of the time (this was the finding of a study at the Lucozade Sport Science Academy).
 The mistake many of us make is to only remember to drink water just before and during exercise, but leaving it this late means that the body is performing with less than optimal hydration.
-A level of 2 per cent dehydration will result in a significant decline in performance — and to prove the point, cyclists in a study from the University of Texas performed 6 per cent better during an hour ride when drinking water, compared to drinking nothing.
+A level of 2 per cent dehydration will result in a significant decline in performance.
+To prove the point, cyclists in a study from the University of Texas performed 6 per cent better during an hour ride when drinking water, compared to drinking nothing.

 Don’t run on empty